SA-Butler/Challenge18-Tabeau/analysis.md

 The location information was attached to the marker and is displayed along with location co-ordinates, when the mouse moves on to the marker.
 The total number of hires is also diaplayed.
 It can be seen that the larger number visited stations are in the southeast corner of manhatten.
 This is the location of the crossings by ferry and rail (PATH) connections.
 This is likely to be the favourite location to enter and leave NYC from Jersey City.

 A scatter diagram was calculated by plotting the ride duration versus distance.
 There is an increase in scatter as duration and distance increases due to variation in cycling speeds and the nature of the journey (e.g. direct point to point or touring) make an impact.

+The analysis therefore gives a clear indication of the seasonal variations expereinced in trips fro Jersy City.
+The summer increase in trips to manhatten is significant by comparison but is only a small percentage of the overal summer trips from Jersey City.